-Ebonyi State Government (ESG) has, for over a decade, embraced reforms in public financial management (PFM).
+For over a decade, Ebonyi State Government (EBSG) has embraced public financial management (PFM) reforms.
 The reforms are encapsulated in the Ebonyi PFM Roadmap approved by the Government in 2007 the implementation of which has led to significant gains (Appendix 1).
-The PFM reform plan was implemented across the various PEFM Agencies including Ministry of Finance and Economic Development, State Planning Commission, Fiscal Responsibility Commission, Internal Revenue Service, Office of the State and Local Government Auditors-General and the Department of Salary and Pensions Administration.
+The PFM reform plan was implemented across the various PFM Agencies including Ministry of Finance and Economic Development, Office of the Accountant General, Fiscal Responsibility Commission, Internal Revenue Service, Debt Management Department (MOFI), Office of the Auditor-General of the State, and Office of the Auditor-General for Local Governments.
 Each of the five reform platforms, has a main theme and several dimensions to be accomplished over time.
-Platform 1 is "Comprehensive PFM management control and information systems, and competent PFM staff, enabling Ebonyi State Government to mobilise and control the financial resources needed to execute its plans, and provide a strong base for implementing its future development plans".
-The first dimension on this platform "Comprehensive Cash Management".
+Platform 1 has to do with "Comprehensive PFM management control and information systems, and competent PFM staff, enabling Ebonyi State Government to mobilise and control the financial resources needed to execute its plans, and provide a strong base for implementing its future development plans".
+The first dimension on this platform is "Comprehensive Cash Management".
 A strong cash management system helps in effective budget execution and contributes to the achievement of all three budgetary outcomes of a good PFM system comprising of aggregate fiscal discipline, strategic allocation of resources, and efficient service delivery.
 The passage of two important pieces of PFM legislations in 2008 and 2009 was indeed part of the efforts then to reform public expenditure and financial management in the State.
 These were the Fiscal Responsibility Law 003 of 2008 for effective budget preparation and execution including cash management; and the State Public Procurement Law 012 of 2009 meant to promote accountability, transparency and value for money in public procurement and public service delivery.
 Ultimately, the reforms seem to entrench a good PFM system which is essential for the implementation of policies and the attainment of the overall State's developmental objectives.